 Corrosion will decrease the value of the coin.
 If the coin has retained its original mint lustre or not – once the lustre has faded it cannot be restored.

 Do you find the coin attractive?
 If it doesn’t appeal to you it probably will not appeal to other collectors.
-There are a many more coins at scrap face value than those which will fetch the highest prices in uncirculated condition.
+There are many more coins at scrap face value than those which will fetch the highest prices in uncirculated condition.

 Looking After Your Collection

 As mentioned earlier, bagmarks and scratches can affect the value and can reduce them to face value or even scrap.
 This may be expected in older coins but even then, collectors will be looking for the highest grades they can find and afford.
-You can start simple by placing coins in individual paper envelopes*.
+You can start simply by placing coins in individual paper envelopes*.
 If you are keeping them in a tin, wrap the coins individually in a small piece of felt or soft fabric.
 As your collection grows and hopefully becomes more valuable you can place them in albums, plastic capsules or purpose made coin trays and cabinets.
 Keep them in a dry environment as moisture can tone and corrode coins.

 * We do not recommend the individual plastic pouches as the chemicals may affect the coin as the plastic ages.